 Heartworm disease is a debilitating and potentially fatal disease which affects thousands of dogs each year.
 Left undiagnosed or untreated, heartworm disease can lead to heart failure and death of your pet.
 Prevention of heartworm infection is an important part of looking after your dog’s health.

 Heartworm disease is typically not recognised until the disease is quite advanced.
-Common signs of clinical heartworm disease include coughing, shortness of breath, weakness, weight loss and listlessness.
+Common signs of heartworm disease include coughing, shortness of breath, weakness, weight loss and listlessness.

 Whilst heartworm disease is an extremely difficult disease to treat, it is very simple to prevent with the help of EXELPET™ products.
 Regular use of a preventative medication prevents recently acquired heartworm larvae from developing into adult heartworms.
 Puppies should be started on the preventative program at six weeks of age and continued year round.

 Dogs that are not currently on a heartworm prevention product should be tested to determine their infection status prior to using a preventative.
 Severe or fatal reactions may occur if preventative medicines are given to dogs with an existing heartworm infection.

 Heartworm preventatives come in chewable, topical and injectable formulations provide for added convenience, and some also control additional internal and external parasites.
 Preventative medications may be administered year-round or at least within one month after the animal's first exposure to mosquitoes and continued until at least a month after the end of the mosquito season.

 Flea Intestinal & Heartworm